Celtic House Venture Partners

 Venture Round in 2000

-Ubiquity Software specializes in developing software applications that utilize Session Initiation Protocol (SIP) technology.
-The company provides a range of applications designed to enhance communication and multimedia experiences, including voice-over-IP telephony, audio and video conferencing, unified messaging, and push-to-talk services.
-Additionally, Ubiquity Software supports multimedia push services and applications for multiplayer online gaming, positioning itself as a versatile player in the software development industry focused on improving connectivity and interactivity across various platforms.
+Ubiquity Software is a developer of software applications that leverage Session Initiation Protocol (SIP) technology.
+The company specializes in creating a range of applications, including voice-over-IP telephony, audio and video conferencing, unified messaging, and push-to-talk services.
+Additionally, Ubiquity Software provides solutions for multiplayer online gaming and other multimedia push services, positioning itself as a key player in the communications and multimedia application market.

 March Networks